The 2019 Philly Summer Bucket List

-Highlights include the Odunde Festival, East Passyunk Car Show and Street Festival in July, and the 2nd Street Festival in Northern Liberties as summer begins to wind down.
+Highlights include the Odunde Festival, Pride, and Little Friends Festival in June, East Passyunk Car Show and Street Festival in July, and the 2nd Street Festival in Northern Liberties as summer begins to wind down.
 You can even brave the crowds at a Night Market if you’re feeling extra ambitious.

 Of course the July 4th Welcome America celebration culminating in the Party on the Parkway is uniquely Philadelphian as well—we’re the birthplace of America so you know we do it up right!
 From a massive Wawa hoagie on Independence Mall to free concerts, movies, and educational experiences all week, it’s the highlight of the summer!